Child's Play (franchise): Devil's Due Publishing

+Video games

+In May 2011, a video game titled Chucky: Wanna Play? was announced to be in development.
+It was set to be a hack-and-slash video game and was being developed by TikGames.
+It was planned to be released on Xbox 360, PlayStation 3 and Windows.
+A Kickstarter campaign was posted by the company in an effort to secure $925,000 for the development of the PC version of the game, with the intention of releasing the console versions shortly thereafter.
+However on November 12, 2012, it was announced that the project was cancelled after the Kickstarter failed to meet its goal.

+Chucky and Tiffany are featured in the asymmetrical horror video game Dead By Daylight as playable characters starting on November 28, 2023.

+Zen Studios released Chucky's Killer Pinball, a pinball table for Pinball M on November 30, 2023.

+Chucky is also a playable character in the 2024 video game Funko Fusion.

+Chucky and Tiffany appeared as playable characters in the battle royale game Call of Duty: Warzone and the first-person shooter game Call of Duty: Black Ops 6 in an event called "The Haunting" starting on October 9, 2025.

-Video game
+Mobile game

 Slimstown Studios made an endless runner video game titled Chucky: Slash & Dash.
 The game was released on iPhone, iPad, iPod Touch and Android devices.
 It is the result of an agreement with Universal Partnerships & Licensing to develop and publish the first officially licensed smartphone and tablet Child's Play video game.
-The gameplay is actually inspired by the second film's climax.
+The gameplay is inspired by the second film's climax.

-In the game, Chucky is stuck in a never-ending nightmare in which he's endlessly running through the factory that produces Good Guys dolls.
-Players control Chucky while sprinting through the factory floor, the catwalks, the warehouse, or even outside, and need to avoid conveyor belts, forklifts, acid pools, barrels and other obstacles.
-Chucky can also eliminate security guards patrolling the factory using his classic knife or other more outlandish weapons like a cleaver, screwdriver, or hatchet.
+In the game, Chucky and Tiffany are stuck in a never-ending nightmare in which they endlessly run through the factory that produces Good Guys dolls.
+Players control Chucky or Tiffany while sprinting through the factory floor, the catwalks, the warehouse, or even outside, and need to avoid conveyor belts, forklifts, acid pools, barrels and other obstacles.
+Chucky and Tiffany can also eliminate security guards patrolling the factory using a knife or other more outlandish weapons like a cleaver, screwdriver, or hatchet.
 As they play, gamers collect batteries that can be used to purchase in-game items or power-ups, such as a double battery bonus, a fast start, or extra lives that can extend a run after dying.

 Universal theme park attractions

-Since 1992, Chucky has starred in his own shows at Universal's Halloween Horror Nights, entitled, Chucky's In-Your-Face Insults and Chucky's Insult Emporium.
+Since 1992, Chucky has starred in his own shows at Universal's Halloween Horror Nights, entitled, Chucky's In-Your-Face Insults, Chucky's Insult Emporium, and Late Night with Chucky.

 In 2009, the climax of Child's Play 3 received its own maze, entitled Chucky's Fun House.
-Curse of Chucky has also received its own scarezone in the 2013 lineup.
+Curse of Chucky has also received its own Scarezone in the 2013 lineup.
 In 2017, Chucky was the host of the Hollywood event's Terror Tram, joining Freddy, Jason, and Leatherface in terrorizing guests as a promotion for the then-new Cult of Chucky film.
-The following year, he featured in his own scarezone at the Orlando event.
+The following year, he featured in his own Scarezone at the Orlando event.
+In 2023, Chucky received a Haunted House based on the television series.